 The curriculum of Al-Bayan Bilingual High School comprises a required program of studies to adequately prepare students for university studies.
 In addition, students select courses designed to enhance student readiness and response to various personal needs and interests.
 The school year consists of two semesters.
-Starting with the Class of 2024, All of our courses are yearlong courses.
+Starting with the Class of 2024, the required amount of completed credits needed for graduation will be 28.
+All of our courses are yearlong courses.